iRKakashi/dragon-lance-web/README.md

 ## 🎲 Ready to Adventure?

 **Quick Start Reminder**:

+**Desktop App (Recommended)**:
+1. Download the release from GitHub
+2. Run `dist/win-unpacked/Dragonlance Adventure.exe`
+3. Click the music button to enable audio
+4. Begin your adventure in the world of Krynn!

+**Web Browser**:
 1. Download/clone the repository
 2. Run `python -m http.server 8000` in the project directory
 3. Open `http://localhost:8000` in your browser